 Day 1 : Fly to Boston

-Upon our arrival on the East Coast, we check-in for a two-night stay at the luxurious Royal Sonesta in Boston.
+Upon arrival on the East Coast, we check-in for a two-night stay at the Embassy Suites Boston Logan.

 Day 2 : JFK Library & Boston Sights

 We begin our discoveries of Boston at the John F. Kennedy Library.
 Here, a documentary film and exhibits provide insight into the Kennedy Era with personal and historic artifacts shedding light on the life of JFK and his family.
 Afterwards we head into Boston and pause for lunch in the dining halls of Quincy Market, a National Historic Landmark where the pushcart was invented.
-Later, we join an 18th century costumed guide on a tour exploring the historic sites of on the Freedom Trail and the crucial role they played in the American Revolution.
+Later, we join an 18th century costumed guide on a tour exploring the historic sites of the Freedom Trail and their crucial role in the American Revolution.
 Visit the Granary Burying Ground, were some of America’s most notable citizens rest including Paul Revere and Samuel Adams; and enter the Old North Church, where signal lanterns ignited the American Revolution.
-Enjoy a special Holiday Vacations Welcome Dinner with your Tour Director this evening.
+Enjoy a special Sweet Tea & Carolina Country Dinner with your Tour Director this evening.

 Day 3 : Salem

-After breakfast we board a ferry and cruise to the city of Salem, home to the infamous Salem witch trials.
+This morning we board a ferry and cruise to the city of Salem, home to the infamous Salem witch trials.
 Tour the city and see the Witch Trials Memorial, the House of Seven Gables, the Salem Witch Museum, and more.
 Enjoy leisure time in Salem to eat, explore, and shop before departing for Portsmouth, New Hampshire.
-This afternoon we tour the Strawbery Banke Museum, a wonderful heritage park and history museum with dozens of restored buildings and exhibits on colonial life.
+Upon arrival we tour the Strawbery Banke Museum, a wonderful heritage park and history museum with dozens of restored buildings and exhibits on colonial life.
 We arrive in North Conway this evening and check-in to our overnight accommodations.

 Day 4 : Kancamagus Highway